apache/hudi/hudi-integ-test/README.md

 ```

 For long running test suite, validation has to be done differently.
 Idea is to run same dag in a repeated manner.
-Hence "ValidateDatasetNode" is introduced which will read entire input data and compare it with hudi.
+Hence "ValidateDatasetNode" is introduced which will read entire input data and compare it with hudi contents both via
+spark datasource and hive table via spark sql engine.

+If you have "ValidateDatasetNode" in your dag, do not replace hive jars as instructed above.
+Spark sql engine does not
+go well w/ hive2* jars.
+So, after running docker setup, just copy test.properties and your dag of interest and you are
+good to go ahead.

 For repeated runs, two additional configs need to be set. "--num-rounds N" and "--delay-between-rounds-mins Y".
+This means that your dag will be repeated for N times w/ a delay of Y mins between each round.

 Also, ValidateDatasetNode can be configured in two ways.
 Either with "delete_input_data: true" set or not set.
 When "delete_input_data" is set for ValidateDatasetNode, once validation is complete, entire input data will be deleted.